Founder and Co-Director, Growth and Sustainability

 Design and Communications Manager

-Nicole Thomas is an artist, writer, and independent curator.
+Nicole Thomas (she/they) is an artist, writer, and independent curator.
 Since receiving a BFA in Photography from the Minneapolis College of Art and Design, she has managed art industry platforms for over five years.
 Nicole builds community through dynamic, digital spaces including live streams, interviews, and open conversations.
 Previous design projects include exhibition catalogues at City Wide Artists and critical review publications for The Soap Factory.
 She helped establish Waiting Room’s social media platforms and currently manages MPLSART.

 ECI programming is guided by an Advisory Committee.
 Past and current Committee members include:

 Angela Two Stars – All My Relation Arts (AMRA)